TimothyTam/Discussion-Room-3/README.md

 2) Go to Discussion-Room-3/Debug or Discussion-Room-3/release folder and locate AutoTester.exe

 3) Run Autotester.exe through the command prompt by using "AutoTester.exe <path_to_source/source.txt> <path_to_output/output.txt> <path_to_output/output.xml"

+You can alternatively copy AutoTester.exe to anywhere else.